Hans-Adam II of Liechtenstein: Powers

 A referendum to adopt Hans-Adam's revision of the Constitution of Liechtenstein to expand his powers passed in 2003.
 The prince had threatened to abdicate and leave the country if the referendum did not result in his favour.

 On August 15, 2004, Hans-Adam formally handed the power of making day-to-day governmental decisions to his eldest son Hereditary Prince Alois as regent, as a way of beginning a dynastic transition to a new generation.
 Legally, Hans-Adam remains the head of state.
 Hans-Adam's father Franz Joseph II had similarly done so for him on 26 August 1984.

 In a July 2012 referendum, the people of Liechtenstein overwhelmingly rejected a proposal to curtail the political power of the princely family.
 A few days before the vote, Hereditary Prince Alois announced he would veto any relaxing of the ban on abortion, also up for referendum.
-76 per cent of those voting in the first referendum supported Alois' power to veto the outcome of future referendums.
+Seventy-six percent of those voting in the first referendum supported Alois' power to veto the outcome of future referendums.
 Legislators, who serve on a part-time basis, rose in the hereditary prince's defence on 23 May, voting 18 to 7 against the citizens' initiative.